lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 }
 ```

-This is just a pseudo code to pass the idea how the controller usually much cleaner focusing only in handle request/response, but you might be wondering how the service class is available to the controller just by passing it inside a constructor: this is done using `dependency injection`, which is another important topic to understand if you want to build a clean architecture.
+This is just a pseudo code to explain how the controller usually much cleaner focusing only in handle request/response, but you might be wondering how the service class is available to the controller just by passing it inside a constructor: this is done using `dependency injection`, which is another important topic to understand if you want to build a clean architecture.

 There are other many techniques and libraries like that we can help us to perform common tasks as validation, caching, authentication/authorization, mapping entities to JSON responses, etc.